Yamanaka-Lab-TUAT/BOXVIA/README.md

 ## Dependencies
 To start BOXVIA using the source codes, the following libraries are required. <br>
-Note: If you use executable file, the dependencies are not necessary. <br>
+If you use executable file, the dependencies are not necessary. <br>

 - GPyOpt
 - matplotlib